LimelightVision/LimelightDocs/docs/cs_estimating_distance.rst

 d = (h2-h1) / tan(a1+a2)

-The tan function usually assumes that its input is measured in radians.
+The tan function usually expects an input measured in radians.
 To convert an angle measurement from degrees to radians, multiply the angle measurement by (3.14159/180.0).
-Essentially, 3.14 radians = 180 degrees.
 See the full code example below.

 .. tabs::